What does the Title IX Office investigate?

 You can also contact University Police if you have been subjected to a sexual assault at (570) 422-3046 and file a police report.
 University Police will then contact the Title IX Office so that you have the opportunity to report the situation through the University Title IX process.

 - There is a student on campus who just makes me uncomfortable.
-He tries to sit at
+He tries to sit at my

-and I think he may know I’ll be there during those times.
+I think he may know I’ll be there during those times.
 What can I do?

 If another student is making you uncomfortable with their presence or comments, appropriate action would be to tell the individual directly that what they are doing is making you feel uncomfortable and you would appreciate it if they did not speak to you or communicate with you.
 Then, if the contact continues, you may make a complaint to the Title IX office about this behavior.
-You can let the Title IX Coordinator know that you notified the person not to communicate or come near you because it makes you uncomfortable.
+You can let the Equal Opportunity and Title IX Coordinator know that you notified the person not to communicate or come near you because it makes you uncomfortable.

 Sometimes the impact of the actions of another person does not match their intent.
 There may be times when the other person had no idea they were making you feel uncomfortable and this is the reason you may need to inform them that you are uncomfortable by their actions or communication with you.

 However, if you believe that you are being stalked, either physically or electronically, that is the something that the University would investigate as this may be a Title IX issue.
 The Title IX Office can issue mutual No-Contact directives between the parties so that should either party contact the other after the directive is issued, they will be subjected to the Student Conduct process.
 Additionally, the matter may be formally investigated as well.